crossplane/crossplane/docs/concepts/overview.md

 composite resource claim that acts as a proxy for a composite resource.
 You can learn more about all of these concepts in the [composition documentation].

-## OAM

-Crossplane supports application management as the Kubernetes implementation of the [Open Application Model].
-As such, Crossplane currently implements the following OAM API types as Kubernetes custom resources.

-* `WorkloadDefinition`: defines the kind of components that an application developer can use in an application, along with the component's schema.
-  * Crossplane also implements the core `ContainerizedWorkload` type.
-    Infrastructure owners may define any resource as a workload type by referencing it in a `WorkloadDefinition`.
-* `Component`: describe functional units that may be instantiated as part of a larger distributed application.
-For example, each micro-service in an application is described as a `Component`.
-* `Trait`: a discretionary runtime overlay that augments a component workload type with additional features.
-It represents an opportunity for those in the application operator role to make specific decisions about the configuration of components, without having to involve the developer.
-  * Crossplane also implements the core `ManualScalerTrait` type.
-* `ApplicationConfiguration`: includes one or more component instances, each represented by a component definition that defines how an instance of a component spec should be deployed.

-For more information, take a look at the [OAM documentation].

 <!-- Named Links -->

 [Crossplane Concepts]: crossplane-concepts.png